(Contains brief mentions of suicide)

 “If I can be a mental health nurse who is anything like Lea or Nom, then I’ll be happy.
 I truly believe if it wasn’t for Lea and Nom I would not be where I am today.
 For that, I am forever grateful.

-“I want to thank all of the staff at The Radbourne Unit.
+“I want to thank all of the staff at the Radbourne Unit.
 You are all amazing in your own unique ways and I wish you all the best.”